AlenaMak1995/pctl_idual/README.md

 This repository provides:
 - a GridWorld Markov Decision Process (MDP) framework,
 - a Dynamic Programming (DP) solver for shortest-path problems (ground truth),
+- a Linear Programming (LP) solver for shortest-path problems (ground truth) with PCTL constraints,
-- LP- and i-dual–based solvers (with PCTL constraints).
+- i-dual–based solver with PCTL constraints.

 The DP solver serves as an unconstrained baseline and ground truth against which LP and i-dual methods are compared.